 Also, super-resolution microscopes allow researchers to obtain detailed close-up images of microbes, including the malaria virus and HIV, which are too small to be properly observed using existing microscopes.
 The high-definition images provided by this microscope will significantly improve scientists’ understanding of how microbes affect the immune system, and how immune cells identify and kill cancer cells.
 It also enables scientists to study the replication of influenza virus genes in infected cultures or tissues, and introduce new antiviral chemotherapies for controlling influenza.

 The key benefits of super-resolution microscopy include the following:

-- It can study subcellular architecture and dynamics at nano scale
+- It can study subcellular architecture and dynamics at the nanoscale

-- It combines intrinsic optical sectioning capability with fast data acquisition, and dual colour super-resolution
+- It combines intrinsic optical sectioning capability with fast data acquisition, and dual-color super-resolution

 - It can capture molecules in motion

 - It can easily carry out live-cell imaging and colocalization studies